 Step 5: Use a Serum

 Protect the skin against free radical damage, early signs of aging, and other issues by using a serum.
 Serums contain nourishing ingredients in high concentrations so they’re particularly effective in treating various skin concerns.
 Vitamin C is useful for reducing inflammation and increasing collagen production while niacinamide, also known as vitamin B3, helps improve skin elasticity, minimize the appearance of pore size, and reduce signs of aging.
 If you have dry skin, look for a serum containing hyaluronic acid, which is an ulta-hydrating ingredient that helps quench thirsty skin and retain moisture.
 Find hyaluronic acid and other hydrating ingredients in Drink It Up, our oil-free serum designed to deliver an immediate surge of hydration while continuously releasing moisture all day or all night.
 Uneven skin tone?
-Look for a serum containing licorice root, which soothes skin and fade hyperpigmentation.
+Look for a serum containing licorice root, like Zen, to soothe skin and fade hyperpigmentation.

 Let's Get Zen